Hampi Travel Guide 2025: 2-Day Itinerary, Top Attractions & Stays

 Tungabhadra Ghat – A Sacred Dip

-After descending from Matanga Hill, take the quiet path beside the Main Gopuram of Virupaksha Temple — it leads you straight to the sacred Tungabhadra Ghat.
-Here, pilgrims and travelers alike take a holy dip in the Tungabhadra River, believed to cleanse the soul.
-The river flows gently between Hampi’s ancient boulders, painting a peaceful scene in the soft morning light.
-It’s the perfect place to pause, breathe, and feel the spirit of spiritual Hampi.
+After descending from Matanga Hill, follow the quiet path beside the Main Gopuram of Virupaksha Temple, and you’ll reach the sacred Tungabhadra Ghat.
+Here, both pilgrims and travelers take a holy dip in the Tungabhadra River, believed to wash away sins and purify the soul.

 Virupaksha Temple – The Soul of Hampi